lostdesign/webgems/CONTRIBUTING.md

         "title": String,
         "desc": String, // 1 - 2 sentences long
-        "url": String, // See below for notes about correct format of URLs "tags": [String] // Please try to add at least 3 tags }
+        "url": String, // See below for notes about correct format of URLs "tags": [String] // Please try to add at least 3 single-worded tags }
     ]
   }